Office Acoustics Categories

-Shell and Core describes the building envelope or the outer frame of the buildings i.e. the roof and external walls and glazing.
-Externally, the building appears complete, but internally building services have yet to be installed often with no internal walls leaving a blank canvas for future developers.
+Shell and Core describes the building envelope or the outer frame of the buildings such as roof, external walls and glazing.
+Externally, the building appears complete, but internally building services have yet to be installed often no internal walls built leaving a blank canvas for future tenants.

 Category A Fit-out

 Unlike Shell and Core, Category A fit-out typically includes the installation of mechanical and electrical services, raised access floors, suspended ceilings and internal walls.
-However, unlike a Category B office carpeted floors and a lay-in grid ceiling system would not yet be installed.
+However, carpeted floors and a lay-in grid ceiling system would not yet be installed.